Colex317/citibike-challenge/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------
-**Average trip duration (in minutes) for each gender by user type**
+### Average trip duration (in minutes) for each gender by user type

+On average, customers (24-hour pass or 3-day pass user) ride greater durations than subscribers (annual membership).

 **Average female ride duration:**

+The data shows that the average trip duration of female customers is 19.6 minutes greater than the average trip duration of female subscribers.

-- Customers (24-hour pass or 3-day pass user) - 38.08 minutes
+- Customers - 38.08 minutes
-- Subscribers (annual membership) - 18.48 minutes
+- Subscribers - 18.48 minutes

 **Average male ride duration:**

+The data shows that the average trip duration of male customers is 17.67 minutes greater than the average trip duration of male subscribers.

-- Customers (24-hour pass or 3-day pass user) - 32.93 minutes
+- Customers - 32.93 minutes
-- Subscribers (annual membership)- 15.26 minutes
+- Subscribers - 15.26 minutes